Shubhamsaboo/kairos_gpt3/CONTRIBUTE.md

 pip install -r requirements.txt
 ```

-After installing the required dependencies, you can run the bring up the main application to validate that its working in your local enviroment.
-To bring up the application, you can run the following command from within the email_generation folder.
+After installing the required dependencies, you can bring up the main application to validate that its working in your local enviroment.
+To bring up the application, you can run the following command from the `email_generation` folder.

 ```bash
 streamlit run gpt_app.py